 Our temps have dropped quite a bit after the recent

 A BREATH OF FRESH AIR is a fresh version of my former three year blog ACROSS THE POND which can still be accessed by clicking on the title above.
 I'm a transplanted Brit enjoying life in North Carolina.

-Fifty eight years of journeying back and forth across the wide Atlantic Ocean have kept me busy…….and made my life very interesting!
+Fifty nine years of journeying back and forth across the wide Atlantic Ocean have kept me busy…….and made my life very interesting!
 Although I've now visited all seven continents, I continue to travel and look forward to sharing new places around the world.
 I love taking photos!
 All images are my own unless noted otherwise.
 Please do not use my photos without a request.
 I enjoy sharing and will usually say OK!

 …CLICK ON THE THUMBNAILS BELOW TO TRAVEL THE WORLD!